doniarobinson/weather-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Tester should create an account and API key at: https://openweathermap.org/api, fill it into `.env.example`, and rename the file: `.env`
+Tester should create an account and API key at: https://openweathermap.org/api (it takes a few hours to become active), fill it into `.env.example`, and rename the file: `.env`.
-(It takes a few hours to become active.)

 ## Available Scripts